Muhammadu Buhari: Personal life

-Family

-In 1971, Buhari married his first wife, Safinatu (née Yusuf).
-They had five children together, four girls and one boy.
-Their first daughter, Zulaihat (Zulai) was named after Buhari's mother.
-Their other children are Fatima, Musa (deceased son), Hadiza, and Safinatu.
-In 1988, Buhari and his first wife Safinatu divorced.
+In 1971, Buhari married Safinatu Buhari (née Yusuf).
+They had five children together.
+In 1988, the couple divorced.
 On 14 January 2006, Safinatu died from complications of diabetes.
-In November 2012, Buhari's first daughter, Zulaihat (née Buhari) Junaid died from sickle cell anaemia, two days after having a baby at a hospital in Kaduna.
+In November 2012, Buhari's first daughter died from sickle cell anaemia, two days after having a baby at a hospital in Kaduna.

-In December 1989, Buhari married his second and current wife Aisha Buhari (née Halilu).
-They also had five children together, a boy and four girls: Aisha, Halima, Yusuf, Zahra and Amina.
-Yusuf married Zahra Nasir Bayero, the daughter of Emir Nasiru Ado Bayero, in August 2021.
+In December 1989, Buhari married Aisha Buhari (née Halilu).
+They also had five children together.
+Their son Yusuf married Zahra Nasir Bayero, the daughter of Emir Nasiru Ado Bayero, in August 2021.